 |TABASCO brand Original Red Sauce.|

-Large portion of tabasco peppers harvest goes for preparing world famous Tabasco sauce.
-Fresh green and ripe (red) tabasco peppers may not be readily available in the US markets, but may be kept for limited sale in the farmers markets for Tabasco enthusiasts who want to prepare their own Tabasco sauce at home.
+A large portion of tabasco peppers harvest goes for preparing world-famous Tabasco sauce.
+Fresh green and ripe (red) tabasco peppers may not be readily available in the US markets but may be kept for limited sale in the farmers' markets for Tabasco enthusiasts who want to prepare their own Tabasco sauce at home.

 At home, store them in a vegetable compartment, inside the refrigerator set at high relative humidity.
 They keep well for few days when stored in the fridge.